 This course will teach the student management skills specific to the turfgrass industry.
-The student will gain valuable experience on the day to day operations of a turfgrass facility.
+The student will gain valuable information on the day-to-day operations at a turfgrass facility.
+A large part of the course deals with the human relations aspect of being a turfgrass manager.